sempernow/k8s-vanilla-ha/README.md

 # NAME       STATUS     ROLES           AGE   VERSION
 # a0.local   NotReady   control-plane   16h   v1.28.3
 ```
+- Certs upload is good for 2hrs.
+After that, the certs are deleted,
+  and must be regenerated at an existing control node.
+    ```bash
+    sudo kubeadm init phase upload-certs --upload-certs
+    ```
+    - Requires a new join command
+    ```bash
+    sudo kubeadm token create --print-join-command
+    ```
 - Status of node(s) remains `NotReady` until the "Pod Nework"
   is configured by installing a CNI-compliant addon such as Calico.
   Perform such installs at any Master node.